JeremieFeron/stock_predictor/README.md

 ## Installation

-Download the zip file: stock_predictor.zip   (or alternatively each file independently)
+Click "clone or download" and choose download zip Extract the project file on you computer

 ## Usage